ibm-cloud-docs/databases-for-mongodb/connecting-mongo-cli.md

 The command prompts for the user's password and then runs the `mongo` command-line client to connect to the database.

-If you don't specify a user, the `deployment-connections` commands return information for the admin user by default.
+If you don't specify a user, the `cdb deployment-connections` commands return information for the admin user by default.
 {: .tip}